-Other differences between Water-based Stain and Oil-based Stain
+Other differences between Water-based Stain vs. Oil-based Stain

-How easy is this stain to use and apply?
+How easy is Saman Wood Stain to use and apply?

 Two words – very easy.
 Until now, I’d been obsessed with Minwax Stain Cloths for quick projects like my DIY Tablet stand and while I still love them, I think this Saman Stain is giving it a real run for its money.

 I purchased the application kit from Saman along with the small bottle of interior wood stain just to see how easy it would be for a first time user who didn’t necessarily have all the supplies on hand that I do in my studio. – Check prices here